aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets the file type of the embedded ole object data [FileFormatType](../../com.aspose.cells/fileformattype).
+Gets the file type of the embedded ole object data See [FileFormatType](../../com.aspose.cells/fileformattype).

 **Returns:**
 int